ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-4-checking-redeploying-audiomoth.md

     > Ex.
 "This is Abram Fleishman on 8 Dec 2025 at 12:10 PM.
 I am at
     > Site 17 32.95332 N, -111.45922 W. I am deploying Sensor A01 at the
     > edge of a forest with tall trees to the west and a field to the
-    > right.
+    > east.
 There is a goose nest 3 m to the SE of the sensor. "

 2. Switch to **USB/Off** for 5 seconds.